relatel/switest/README.md

 ## Limitations

+### DTMF

 Due to limitations in `mod_rayo` the only way to send a DTMF at the moment, is by playing the tones, so the endpoint you are testing must support inband DTMF for the DTMF features to work.

+### Early stage

+This is prototype software, but still quite powerful.
+At the moment it is running 50+ scenarios at Firmafon, testing everything from IVR menus to attended transfers.

 ## License